- Home

 Crime Scene Investigations Unit

-CSI: Crime Scene Investigation is currently one of the most-watched shows on television.
-This show has created what is known as the 'CSI effect', which has virtually conditioned jurors to believe forensic evidence will solve all crimes.
+Crime Scene Investigation is currently one of the most-watched shows on television.
+This show has created what is known as the 'CSI effect,' which has virtually conditioned jurors to believe forensic evidence will solve all crimes.
 Jurors sometimes believe that forensic evidence is infallible and must be present in order to convict someone.
 Processing a crime scene, however, does not always produce evidence that will positively identify a suspect.

 In Broomfield, the Crime Scene Unit is called to assist in the investigation of a variety of crime scenes.
 They perform basic scene processing; however, each scene, whether it's a recovered stolen vehicle or a homicide, is different and requires its own approach while still adhering to basic crime scene protocol.